miLibris/flask-rest-jsonapi/docs/routing.rst

 Resource configuration
 ----------------------

-You can directly configure your resource from the routing system.
-But a don't recommand to do that.
+You can directly configure your resources from the routing system.
+But I don't recommand to do that.
-I think it is better to organize your project with a strong separation between resource definition and routing.
+I think it is better to organize your project with a strong separation between resources definitions and routing.

 Example: